collect-intel/llm-judge-bias-suite/README.md

 # LLM Judge Bias Research Suite

-This is a research project where we're attempting to understand how small nuances and different approaches in how we pose evaluation tasks to LLM 'judges' can lead to different outcomes.
+This is a research project where we're attempting to understand how small nuances and different approaches in how we pose evaluation tasks to LLM 'judges' can lead to vastly different outcomes.

 **Investigating the Nuances of LLM Behavior in Evaluative Tasks**

 ## Overview

 Large Language Models (LLMs) are increasingly used for tasks requiring evaluation, ranking, scoring, and classification.
 However, the reliability and consistency of their outputs can be significantly affected by subtle aspects of how questions are posed, how criteria are defined, and how scoring systems are presented.
-This small project provides a some python scripts to systematically probe, compare, and understand these interaction-driven biases and behavioral patterns in LLMs.
-The suite is designed to illuminate how LLMs interpret and respond to evaluative instructions, revealing potential inconsistencies or "biases" in their application of:
+This small project provides a some python scripts to systematically probe, compare, and understand these interaction-driven biases and behavioral patterns in LLMs, namely:

 *   **Positional Cues**: Does the order of options influence choice?
 How do different *labeling schemes* (e.g., "Response 1/Response 2", "(A)/(B)", "TEXT_A/TEXT_B", "Response A/Response B", or even randomly generated IDs like "ID_x7y2/ID_z3k9") affect this?
 *   **Scoring Scales**: Do LLMs correctly map concepts to numerical or categorical scales, especially when evaluating negative or undesirable traits (e.g., assigning a *high* score for *high presence* of a negative attribute)?